PrintDURATION: 1 day

 This popular Microsoft Excel course has recently been upgraded to include the latest 2016 features designed to improve your performance when working with data.
 Attending this course will provide you with many new skills that will be directly relevant to your work.

-Our Microsoft Excel level 2 course has a focus on managing, manipulating and analysing data using a range of simple and complex techniques.
+Our Microsoft Excel frequent user course has a focus on managing, manipulating and analysing data using a range of simple and complex techniques.
 It also explores the use of more complex formulas in a business environment and includes techniques to simplify what could be complicated.
 We also investigate visual techniques that can be used to monitor information by users and managers.
 The course builds on shortcuts and techniques learnt during our Level 1 course.
 The course is structured but informal, and you will be encouraged to ask and answer questions throughout.
 At the end of the course you’ll be sent useful Excel downloads to support your learning and develop new skills.
 We currently use Microsoft Excel 2016 for this course linked to Office 365, SharePoint and OneDrive.

-This course is suitable for you if you have had formal Excel training at level 1 or you are confident with the content covered in level 1.
+This course is suitable if you have had formal Excel training at level 1 or you are confident with the content covered in level 1.
 It is suitable for Office Staff, Finance teams, Managers, Project Managers, Supervisors, Business owners and Executives.